rowan/dotfiles/macOS.md

 Turn off force tap to lookup in dictionary
 - System Settings > Trackpad, then set Lookup & data detectors to 'Off')

+Setup desktop wallpaper
+- System Settings > Wallpaper, then add 'Unsplashed' folder from Photos and set to auto-rotate

 14. Setup dev environment